Secure payment methods may include credit cards, digital wallets, ACHs, and prepaid cards. Less secure methods include cash and debit transactions.

 So, what makes digital wallets safe?
 Digital wallets typically utilize advanced encryption and authentication techniques to enhance security.
 Instead of sharing the actual payment details, digital wallets may use a token or a unique identifier to complete the transaction.

-Another potential way to make secure transactions is via Automated Clearing House (ACH) payments, which can allow people to transfer money from one bank account to another.
 They operate through a secure network and usually employ encryption protocols that help protect sensitive information.
 ACH payments typically require authorization from the account holder, adding an extra layer of security.

 A prepaid card can allow individuals to load funds onto the card in advance.
 They’re not linked to a bank account or credit line, so the potential for financial loss may be limited to the available balance on the card.